Terms of reference

 - The 'Deputy Chair – Alumni' will be an alumnus/a

-- One members will be the Student Union President
+- One member will be the Student Union President

 8.1 Arrangements for meetings

-8.1.2 Meetings will be held twice a year, once in Cambridge before the Alumni Groups Global Leadership Conference in July, and once in London in January.
+8.1.1 Meetings will be held twice a year, once in London in January and once in Cambridge in July.

 8.2 Attendance at meetings

-8.2.2 Board meetings will be attended by either the Executive Director of Development and Alumni Relations or Chief Operating Officer; the Head of Alumni and Supporter Relations; Head of Alumni and Development Communications, and the Volunteer Relations Co-ordinator.
+8.2.2 Board meetings will be attended by the Executive Director of Development and Alumni Relations and/or the Chief Operating Officer, and the Head of Alumni and Supporter Relations.

 9. Agenda and Papers

-9.1 Development and Alumni Relations will provide administrative support for the Board and will distribute the agenda and papers in advance of each meeting.
+9.1 Development and Alumni Relations will provide administrative support for the Board and will distribute the agenda and papers three weeks in advance of each meeting.

 9.2 The Head of Alumni and Supporter Relations will submit a Report on Development and Alumni Relations activities to the Board.